MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Identity.SignIns/New-MgIdentityConditionalAccessPolicy.md

         \[Rule \<String\>\]: Rule syntax is similar to that used for membership rules for groups in Microsoft Entra ID.
 For details, see rules with multiple expressions
       \[ExcludeApplications \<String\[\]\>\]: Can be one of the following:  The list of client IDs (appId) explicitly excluded from the policy.
-Office365 - For the list of apps included in Office365, see Conditional Access target apps: Office 365
+Office365 - For the list of apps included in Office365, see Apps included in Conditional Access Office 365 app suite
-      \[IncludeApplications \<String\[\]\>\]: Can be one of the following:  The list of client IDs (appId) the policy applies to, unless explicitly excluded (in excludeApplications)  All  Office365 - For the list of apps included in Office365, see Conditional Access target apps: Office 365
+      \[IncludeApplications \<String\[\]\>\]: Can be one of the following:  The list of client IDs (appId) the policy applies to, unless explicitly excluded (in excludeApplications)  All  Office365 - For the list of apps included in Office365, see Apps included in Conditional Access Office 365 app suite
       \[IncludeAuthenticationContextClassReferences \<String\[\]\>\]:
       \[IncludeUserActions \<String\[\]\>\]: User actions to include.
 Supported values are urn:user:registersecurityinfo and urn:user:registerdevice